-China reports second death in coronavirus outbreak
+China reports 2nd death from virus behind pneumonia outbreak

 Most of the coronavirus patients this time either worked at or visited a particular seafood market in Wuhan.
 The market has since been shut down for investigation and disinfection.

-One patient in Thailand and another in Japan have been diagnosed with the virus.
+Two patients in Thailand and another in Japan have been diagnosed with the virus.

-The Japanese man developed a fever and cough on Jan.
-3 while in Wuhan, returned to Japan on Jan.
-6, and was hospitalized four days later as the symptoms persisted, with his X-ray image showing signs of pneumonia, the Japanese Ministry of Health, Labor and Welfare said Thursday.
+A 74-year-old tourist was intercepted at a Thai airport on Jan.
+13 with symptoms of lung infection, the country’s public health ministry said Friday.
+She is being treated in the same hospital, east of Bangkok, as a Chinese woman who was diagnosed with the virus after entering the country last week.

+The Chinese woman is getting better and will soon be released, said Sukhum Kanchanapimai, Thailand’s permanent secretary for public health.